The authoritative independent voice of the UK food industry

-A report from the British Nutrition Foundation (BNF) has highlighted a number of barriers to increasing dietary fibre across retail, manufacturing and out-of-home sectors.
+A report from the British Nutrition Foundation has highlighted a number of barriers to increasing dietary fibre across retail, manufacturing and out-of-home sectors.

 BNF urged for coordinated action across the food system to help tackle diet-related ill-health, after finding that only 4% of adults meet the daily fibre recommendations.